Published on February 15th, 2012 | by Sharilyn Johnson19

 EDIT, 2/16 – Earlier today the The Wall Street Journal cited “family emergency” as the cause behind Stephen Colbert’s absence from the air, while The Huffington Post quotes unnamed sources in its reports that it’s due to the ill health of his mother, Lorna Colbert.
 The latter has been the most common hypothesis among viewers as well, due in part to Lorna’s advanced age (91).
 Comedy Central is saying that next week’s Colbert Report tapings are expected to be a go.

-The Colbert Report has suspended production for at least two nights, for as of yet unknown reasons.
+The Colbert Report has temporarily suspended production for at least two nights, for as of yet unknown reasons.

-According to users on Twitter, tonight’s taping was cancelled late last night.
+According to users on Twitter, tonight’s taping was cancelled as of late last night.
 The show’s audience department sent out a notification email, reading in part “Due to unforseen circumstances, we have canceled our taping for the date of your ticket reservation, February 15, 2012.”

 The show’s website now lists reruns for Wednesday and Thursday, bumping previously scheduled guests Claire Danes and Susan Cain.